 Set up or refresh customer communication points

-A phone call or an email with your customer is rarely enough to cement the EU MDR understanding.
 Customers forget some details you said and want to check it later.
-You may see a pattern in customer questions or want customers to follow a certain process when contacting the manufacturer on the EU MDR issues.
-For these and many other scenarios, you need to provide the customers with access to clear and consistent communication.
-Examples of communication points are:
+You may see a pattern in customer questions or want customers to follow a certain process when contacting the manufacturer on the MDR issues.
+For these and many other scenarios, you need to provide a clear and consistent communication access to the customers.

 - Website